 On Air Now

-This Saturday in Germany, a single organ chord held for 2,527 days changed and it was kind of a big deal.
+On a Saturday in 2020, in Germany, a single organ chord held for 2,527 days changed and it was kind of a big deal.

 Often a typical performance would last about an hour, but Cage didn’t suggest a tempo marking in his original score.
 This of course presented a challenge to quirky music enthusiasts: how could this piece be played truly, ‘as slow as possible?’

 Many pianists and organists have performed this piece in single durations of up to, and beyond, 12 hours.

 In 2001, an ambitious group of artists with a lot of time on their hands began work at a specially-built organ at St. Burchardi Church in Halberstadt, Germany.

 Their interpretation of ‘As Slow as Possible’ has a scheduled duration of 639 years ending with, we hope, rapturous applause in the year 2640.

 Over the coming centuries, the St. Burchardi organ will slowly sound out the score and note changes, as outlined in this annotated score: